akb89/pyfn/experiments/xp_067/README.md

 With a batch size of 4000 on CLCL9

-ROFAMES on FN 1.5 FT + EX with MXPOST + MST and GOLD frames
+SEMAFOR on FN 1.5 FT + EX with MXPOST + MST and GOLD frames

 ### Test scores
 | P| R | F1 |